 Certain prospective investors may be subject to US federal and state laws, rules and regulations which may regulate their participation in the Fund, or their engaging indirectly through the Fund, in investment strategies of the types which the Fund may utilise from time to time.
 While the Fund believes that its investment programme is generally appropriate for US tax-exempt investors for which an investment in the Fund would otherwise be suitable, each type of such investor may be subject to different laws, rules and regulations and should consult with their own advisors as to the advisability and tax consequences of an investment in the Fund.
-Investment in the Fund by entities subject to ERISA and other tax-exempt investors requires special consideration.
-Depositaries or administrators of such investors are urged carefully to review the matters discussed in this Prospectus.
+Investment in the Fund by entities subject to ERISA and other tax-exempt investors are urged carefully to review the matters discussed in this Prospectus.